 Lowered energy costs aren’t the only place you’ll see cost-savings, either.
 Your HVAC system is one of your home’s more expensive systems.
 It can cost several thousand dollars to get a new AC or furnace installed in your home.
-Regular tune-ups extend the life of your HVAC, often by years, so you’ll spend less in the long run, too.
+Regular tune-ups help extend the life of your HVAC, often by years, so you’ll spend less in the long run, too.

-You Can Help Avoid Breakdowns
+You Can Help Prevent Breakdowns